Het Nationale Ballet

 Royal Ballet of Flanders

-Born January 22, 1940, Benjamin Feliksdal began his professional dance training in 1954-1958 in classical ballet and modern dance with well-known Dutch pedagogues such as Florrie Rodrigo, Ineke Sluiter, and Lucas Hoving (Lemon Company NYC).
+Born January 22, 1940, Benjamin Feliksdal began his professional dance training in 1954 in classical ballet and modern dance with well-known Dutch pedagogues such as Florrie Rodrigo, Ineke Sluiter, and Lucas Hoving (Limón Company NYC).
 He continued his education in 1959-1960 with Pieter van der Sloot in Rome and finished his studies at the Marie Rambert School of Ballet in London.
 In September 1960, Feliksdal joined Het Nederlands Ballet.
-The following year, 1961, he joined the new National Ballet of the Netherlands under the direction of Sonia Gaskell and, starting in 1965, under co-artistic director Rudi van Dantzig.
+The following year, 1961, he joined the new National Ballet of the Netherlands under the direction of Sonia Gaskell and starting in 1965, under Co-Artistic Director Rudi van Dantzig.
 Other teachers and choreographers he worked with included Nathalia Orlowskaya, Vitaly Ossins, Igor Belsky, Hector Zaraspe, Roland Casenave, Karel Shook, Leonid Massine, Maurice Béjart, George Balanchine, John Taras, Pearl Lang, Kurt Jooss, and Rudi van Dantzig.

-Feliksdal was widely in demand as an international guest teacher in the period of 1976-1996 and taught for Alvin Ailey American Dance Center; Dance Theatre of Harlem; Gus Giordano Dance Center; Bat-Dor Dance Company & School; Kuopio Music & Dance Festival; Staatliche Ballet Schule, Berlin; Palucca Schule, Dresden; London Contemporary Dance School, London; the International Summer Ballet Academy Varna (in 1990, 1992, 1994, 1996); Gitis, Institute for Performing Art, Moscow; Vaganova Choreographic School, St. Petersburg; Moscow Chamber Ballet, Moscow; and Le Ballet Jazz de Montreal, Canada.
-During 1990-1991, Feliksdal was appointed artistic director of the International Dance Project—“Young Europeans Dance in Glasgow,” Cultural City of Europe.
+Feliksdal was widely in demand as an international guest teacher in the period of 1976-1996 and taught for Alvin Ailey American Dance Center; Dance Theatre of Harlem; Gus Giordano Dance Center; Bat-Dor Dance Company & School; Kuopio Music & Dance Festival; Staatliche Ballet Schule, Berlin; Palucca Schule, Dresden; London Contemporary Dance School, London; the International Summer Ballet Academy Varna (in 1990, 1992, 1994, 1996); Gitis Institute for Theatre Arts, Moscow; Vaganova Choreographic School, St. Petersburg; Moscow Chamber Ballet, Moscow; and Les Ballets Jazz de Montreal, Canada.
+During 1990-1991, Feliksdal was appointed artistic director of the International Dance Project—Young Europeans Dance in Glasgow, Cultural City of Europe.
 Since 2010-2015, he has worked as a guest teacher & coach in Bulgaria and The Netherlands.

 Feliksdal’s well-known teaching methods in The Netherlands were documented in several books.